marufke1/Ansible-playbook/README.md

      - removing file and directory
      - listing the files and dir
      - checking the memory and storage for the nodes
-     - installing packages on the nodes etc...
+     - installing packages on the nodes etc... **(normally don't use adhoc command to install any packages on the nodes.)**
      - Ad hoc commands exaples:
      - **ansible -i inventory all -a "touch file1"**
      - **ansible -i inventory all -a "ls"**
-     - **ansible -i inventory all -a "yum install httpd -y"**
+     - **ansible -i inventory all -ba "yum install httpd -y"**
      - **ansible -i inventory all -a "df -h"**

+ 2. **Ansible MODULE command** Module command use to perform single task on the nodes like ad hoc command but the main difference is to define the task for the nodes by using yml language. when we define multiple modules that becomes a playbook.
+Module can perform any types of configuration but mostly used for installing packages on the nodes.
+    - creating a file on the nodes and other simple tasks as well
+    - installing different packages on the nodes but only if we want to perform a single taks like install httpd on the nodes.
+    - Module commands examples:
+    - **ansible -i inventory -m "shell" -a "touch file1" ### m = is for module we define which is shell allows to use touch command to creat a file.**
+    - **ansible -i inventroy -m "shell" -a "mkdir Devops"**
+    - **ansible -i inventory -m "shell" -a "free -m"**
+    - **ansible -i inventory -b -m "yum" -a pkg=httpd state=present**